Archenhold Observatory: Further activities

 Since 1972, the Archenhold Observatory edits its own celestial almanac "Blick in die Sternenwelt" on the basis of the Nautical Almanac but computed specifically for the coordinates of the observatory in Treptow.
 The editor and author was 1972 to 2014 Eckehard Rothenberg; since 2014 other members of the local hobby astronomers' club continue his work.

 As a support association, the astronomers's club also relaunched and continued the Archenhold Observatory publication series after German reunification.
 It had to be discontinued at the beginning of the 1990s because the research department(s) was dissolved, but was re-initiated in 2000 with a popular scientific-historical work by astronomer Susanne M Hoffmann.

 The physicist and amateur astronomer Jürgen Rose built a radio telescope, a spark chamber and several devices for particle counting in the observatory as part of his commitment to the association and observatory.
-He uses these to investigate cosmic cosmic radiation in a completely automated robotic observation program.
+He uses these to investigate cosmic radiation in a completely automated robotic observation program.